 On July 26, 2006, I wrote an email to my wife with a list of goals I wanted to accomplish before I turned 45 years old.
 Over the years I have frequently revisited these goals to keep them top of mind and to gauge my progression toward achieving them.
 The most intriguing thing to me now about reviewing these goals was not the goals themselves, but the timeframes in which I said I would achieve them.
 I said I would go back to school for an MBA in 2007.
 That didn’t happen until 2012.
 I said I would get a job at a VC firm in 2009.
 That didn’t happen until 2014.
 The last major goal I wrote down was to start my own venture capital firm by 2015.
 This last one took a while longer.

 Finally, in 2023 (8 years later than I planned), I am proud to announce the founding and launch of Serac Ventures.
-Serac Ventures is a seed-stage venture capital firm that invests in diverse management teams in fintech, commerce enablement, future of work, and blockchain-enabled technologies.
+Serac Ventures is a seed-stage venture capital firm that invests in diverse management teams in fintech, commerce enablement, and future of work technologies.

 The venture capital industry is one of the most competitive industries in the world.
 There’s a never-ending pursuit of the best entrepreneurs by VCs and a never-ending pursuit of the best VCs by entrepreneurs.
 In light of this, a few years ago I asked myself what else could top VC firms do to give themselves a marginal advantage over their peers.
 If all the top firms mostly invest in the same technology verticals and often in the same companies, there must possibly be something else they could do to stand out.
 I concluded that one of the best ways VCs could give themselves a marginal advantage over their peers is to be more deliberate about investing in diverse management teams.